My life would be simpler if I didn’t care—

-Though born in Indiana, I was reared in Orlando, Florida, when it was still a sleepy little southern town.
-Yet my husband and I have lived in the Chicago area for more than twenty years.
+Though born in Indiana, I grew up in Orlando, Florida, when it was still a sleepy little southern town.
+For more than twenty years my husband and I lived in the Chicago area.
+In 2008, to be closer to our children and grandchildren, we returned to the South, to North Carolina.
 So I’m either a Midwesterner who’s been influenced by my southern upbringing or a Southerner influenced by midwestern ways.
-In December of 2008, to be closer to our children and grandchildren, we returned to the South, to North Carolina.
-The move further confuses my identity conundrum.

 Friends think of me as having a positive outlook, but I can quickly create a list of negatives—things I DON”T do.
 I don’t cook.
 I don’t have a pet, nor do I want one.
 I don’t serve on committees.
 I haven’t adjusted well to technology (not even to the telephone).

 I DO like sunshine and feel nostalgic for the days when we assumed it was safe to bake on a beach towel.
 I like time to myself.
 I like books.
-I travel every chance I get, and if I anticipate staying home for a while, I take trips vicariously through the Travel section of the New York Times.
-I’ve had the opportunity to visit Europe, Africa, and Asia.
+I travel every chance I get, and if I anticipate staying home for a while, I take trips vicariously by watching Rick Steves on PBS.
+I’ve had the opportunity to visit Europe, Africa, South America, and Asia.
 In 2005 and 2008 my husband was invited to teach a semester in Seoul, ROK.
-We both came to love the country and its people, who taught us much about hospitality.
+We both came to love Korea and its people, who taught us much about hospitality.

 Finally, I treasure time spent with my husband, Jim, our children, and grandchildren.